angular/components/src/lib/datepicker/datepicker.md

 export class MyApp {}
 ```

-#### Setting/Switching the locale at runtime
-It's possible to set/switch the locale at runtime using the setLocale method from
+It's also possible to set the locale at runtime using the `setLocale` method of the `DateAdapter`.
-the DateAdapter.

 ```ts
 import { DateAdapter, NativeDateAdapter } from '@angular/material';